yerinSergey/react-contact-list/README.md

 	* Handle errors (i.e. missing name)
 		* If an error occurs it should be visible to the user
 	* When successfully saving a contact the user should get redirected back to the list
-	* Buttons in the header sould have some kind of hover-state
+	* Buttons in the header should have some kind of hover-state
 	* Write at least one test

 * Bonus tasks UI: